Key Japanese ruling party official Kono hopes for March easing of border curbs | Politics

 Japan's former vaccine czar and a key official of its ruling party, Taro Kono, hopes the nation's strict border curbs against coronavirus, which are the toughest among the Group of Seven wealthy nations, can be eased from March, he said on Thursday.
 With the borders shut for nearly two years, the lives of students, researchers, and workers have been disrupted, prompting business leaders to warn about the possible economic impact, particularly amid a tight labor market.

 Though briefly eased last year, the measures, which have massive support from the public, were tightened again from late November as the Omicron variant surged, with Prime Minister Fumio Kishida aiming to retain them until the end of February.
-"Let's hope that quarantine will be lifted on March 1," said Kono, who was drafted in last year to run the vaccine program but now heads public relations for Kishida's ruling Liberal Democratic Party.
+"Let's hope that quarantine will be lifted on March 1," Kono, who was drafted in last year to run the vaccine program but now heads public relations for Kishida's ruling Liberal Democratic Party, told Reuters.

 "Why should we discriminate against foreigners?
 Omicron doesn't know if (a person) is Japanese or American or Iranian," he added.
 "It doesn't make any sense - economically, scientifically or whatever," Kono said, adding that while it was OK to ask tourists to wait, those planning to spend longer periods, such as students or businessmen on postings, should be let in.